Professional Development Projects at Dickinson

 What criteria are used to determine funding?

 Preference is given to projects that will directly enhance the applicant's teaching or research.
-Professional development to enhance scholarship requires an explanation of the intended research application.
+Professional development to enhance scholarship requires an explanation of the intended research application (a 1-2 page narrative).
 R&D also looks to the ancestry of the project.
 The applicant's previous history of grant applications should indicate the ability to accomplish what was promised, to use awarded funds prudently, and to file final reports as required.
 Development projects are not funded for emeriti faculty.
 (Please note: professional development for administrative projects are not handled by R&D).

 You are strongly encouraged to apply for external (non-Dickinson) funding for all R&D projects.
 Please contact the Corporate, Foundation and Government Support Office for more information.

 How are these projects supported?